 You can also tweak the creative to include a holiday theme.

-Here’s a great example from West & Willow where all they do is change the copy to promote their offer to their target market.
+All they've done is tweak the copy slightly to promote their Black Friday offer to their target market.

-Creating a 2-email series that focuses on bringing the customer back to your site before your biggest sale of the year is over.
+Yes, but only change the first 1–2 emails.
+Try creating a 2-email series that focuses on bringing the customer back to your site before your biggest sale of the year is over.

 Here’s a preview of one from Hats On For Awareness, where the brand tries getting the customer to return with a 30% discount and save an abandoned cart in the process.

 You could also temporarily replace your abandoned cart series!
 Just remember to document which automated emails you're updating so you can go back once the sale ends.